 • Start reading with your baby when they are around three months old.
 Remember that for babies reading is like play – let them wave the book around.

-• Once your baby sits up, choose light, sturdy board books with rounded corners, bright pictures and textures to feel.
+• Once your baby sits up, choose light, sturdy board books with rounded corners, bright pictures, and textures to feel.
 From six months, babies love lift-the-flap books.
 From nine months, introduce noisy sound books.
 Be guided by what makes reading fun for you both.

 • Use the pictures as well as the words.
-Babies learn by doing: as baby reaches for the pictures, say the words to help build vocabulary.
+Babies learn by doing: as the baby reaches for the pictures, say the words to help build vocabulary.
 Be relaxed about what books mean to a baby – a five-minute bouncy sing-song game with an open book is still reading!

 How should I read to my child?